Aral Sea: Future of South Aral Sea

 The South Aral Sea, half of which lies in Uzbekistan, was abandoned to its fate.
-Most of Uzbekistan's part of the Aral Sea is completely shriveled up.
+Most of Uzbekistan's part of the Aral Sea is completely desiccated.
 Only excess water from the North Aral Sea is periodically allowed to flow into the largely dried-up South Aral Sea through a sluice in the dike.
 Discussions had been held on recreating a channel between the somewhat improved North and the desiccated South, along with uncertain wetland restoration plans throughout the region, but political will is lacking.
 Unlike Kazakhstan, which has partially revived its part of the Aral Sea, Uzbekistan shows no signs of abandoning the Amu Darya river to irrigate their cotton, and is moving toward oil exploration in the drying South Aral seabed.

 Attempts to mitigate the effects of desertification include planting vegetation in the newly exposed seabed; however, intermittent flooding of the eastern basin is likely to prove problematic for any development.
 Redirecting what little flow there is from the Amu Darya to the western basin may salvage fisheries there while relieving the flooding of the eastern basin.
 The reforestation is focused on plants adapted to desert conditions such as Haloxylon ammodendron, Ephedra strobilacea, Salsola species, and Tamarix species.
 The eventual aim is to plant up to 200000 ha of forest in the Uzbekistan portion.
 The forest is intended to slow desertification and reduce the impact of sandstorms on nearby communities.